Charlotte Perkins Gilman: Other notable works

+Art Gems for the Home and Fireside and This Our World

-Gilman's first book was Art Gems for the Home and Fireside (1888); however, it was her first volume of poetry, In This Our World (1893), a collection of satirical poems, that first brought her recognition.
+In 1888 Gilman published her first book, Art Gems for the Home and Fireside (1888); however, it was her first volume of poetry, In This Our World (1893), a collection of satirical poems, that first brought her recognition.
 During the next two decades she gained much of her fame with lectures on women's issues, ethics, labor, human rights, and social reform.
+She often referred to these themes in her fiction.
 Her lecture tours took her across the United States.

-She often referred to these themes in her fiction.
+Women and Economics

 In 1894–95 Gilman served as editor of the magazine The Impress, a literary weekly that was published by the Pacific Coast Women's Press Association (formerly the Bulletin).
 For the twenty weeks the magazine was printed, she was consumed in the satisfying accomplishment of contributing its poems, editorials, and other articles.
 The short-lived paper's printing came to an end as a result of a social bias against her lifestyle which included being an unconventional mother and a woman who had divorced a man.
 After a four-month-long lecture tour that ended in April 1897, Gilman began to think more deeply about sexual relationships and economics in American life, eventually completing the first draft of Women and Economics (1898).
 This book discussed the role of women in the home, arguing for changes in the practices of child-raising and housekeeping to alleviate pressures from women and potentially allow them to expand their work to the public sphere.
+She argued that separate spheres are unfair due to 3 reasons.
+First, women are not truly men's economic partners.
+Second, women's economic profit comes from “sex attraction” for example marrying up.
+Third, the contradictions of motherhood, to attract a man a woman must behave timid and weak, yet be a good mother, she must be strong and determined.
+Her solution to this is baby gardens, community kitchens, hiring domestic help, and training children better.
 The book was published in the following year and propelled Gilman into the international spotlight.
 In 1903, she addressed the International Congress of Women in Berlin.
 The next year, she toured in England, the Netherlands, Germany, Austria, and Hungary.

+The Home: Its Work and Influence

+In 1903 she wrote one of her most critically acclaimed books, The Home: Its Work and Influence, which expanded upon Women and Economics, proposing that women are oppressed in their home and that the environment in which they live needs to be modified in order to be healthy for their mental states.
+In between traveling and writing, her career as a literary figure was secured.